paultcochrane/blog-travis-ci-com/_posts/2014-08-26-how-finer-grained-metrics-in-high-traffic-component-helped-find-bug.md

 somewhat equal amount of messages, as RabbitMQ distributes messages on a round-robin basis for all open channels.

-Now we were able tocorrelate these drops with the logs, and soon we found errors of when channels were closed.
+Now we were able to correlate these drops with the logs, and soon we found errors of when channels were closed.
 We found a fix quickly and haven't had any alerts since.